harvic3/nodetskeleton/README.md

 ## Future tasks
-- Update documentation about many topics and features of the project.
+- [x] Update documentation about many topics and features of the project.
-- Implement other necessary OpenApi data schema models for service documentation.
+- [x] Implement other necessary OpenApi data schemes models for service documentation.
+- [x] Implement security schemes for OpenApi documentation.

 ## Acknowledgments